Using the Secret Server SDK for DevOps

 -

-Return to the SDK Client Management page, and under the Client Onboarding tab click on the rule that you have just created, the rule details will expand to the right.
+Return to the SDK Client Management page, and under the Client Onboarding tab click on the rule that you have just created, the rule details will expand to the right of the screen.

 -